Kitsudora/RVFPGA-3-0-Local-Copy/README.md

 2. **GTKWave 4 Tcl script compatibility**
   GTKWave 4 has temporarily removed support for `.tcl` scripts.
   **Workaround:** Use **GTKWave 3** to maintain full compatibility with existing waveform and script setups.
+---
+## Feedback and Support

+If you encounter any issues — such as documentation errors, environment setup problems, or unexpected behavior —
+please open an **Issue** on the repository.
+We’ll review your report, provide assistance, and update the materials accordingly.

 *Happy hacking, and remember: check the official vendor/course docs first—they already cover most issues you’ll encounter.*